-Pretty Link Developer Tools Add-on Overview
+Pretty Links Developer Tools Add-on Overview

 This document covers the basics of Developer Tools and their capabilities.